siefkenj/typst-xmlit/src/xml-to-string/xml-to-string.typ

 /// tag function, or a markup block, normalized via `convert` (`handlers:` is
 /// forwarded to it).
 ///
-/// With `extract-math: true`, returns an `(xml, math)` array instead of a
+/// With `extract-math: true`, returns a dictionary `(xml: str, math-items:
-/// plain string: `xml` is the XML string with each equation's content
+/// dictionary)` instead of a plain string: `xml` is the XML string with each
-/// replaced by a text sentinel `⟦math-N⟧`, and `math` is a dictionary
+/// equation's content replaced by a text sentinel `⟦math-N⟧`, and
-/// mapping each id ("math-0", "math-1", ... in document order) to the actual
+/// `math-items` maps each id ("math-0", "math-1", ... in document order) to
-/// Typst equation content -- ready to be rendered or `measure()`d.
-Equation
+/// the actual Typst equation content -- ready to be rendered or `measure()`d.
-/// nodes are recognized by the reserved `math` key that the built-in
+/// Equation nodes are recognized by the reserved `math` key that the built-in
 /// `equation` handler stores on them.
 ///
 /// With `pretty-print: true`, elements whose children are all elements (no